Have you always dreamed of a better home but don’t want to move from the neighbourhood?

 Keeping The Costs Down

-No matter how many advantages we bring, discussing costs can only complete the list.
+Discussing costs can only complete the list, no matter how many advantages we bring.
 Compared to renovation prices and the cost of buying a newly established home, knocking down your house to build one can be an affordable alternative.

 If you already own the land, KDRB can become cheaper than relocation since it’s often the price of the land that makes buying a new house so expensive.
 Plus, stamp duty fees add significantly to the overall cost.
 That’s why “fixer-uppers” are priced at millions of dollars in the inner-city suburbs.